-The application period for our 2020 bursaries and scholarships is now closed, and winners will be contacted by September.
-The next application period will be in Summer 2021.
+The application period for our 2021 bursaries and scholarships is now closed.
+The next application period will be in Summer 2022.

 Since 1982, CMHA BC has been helping people with mental illness further their pursuit of post-secondary education through our scholarship and bursary programs.
 We are committed to lowering access barriers and would like to ensure that these scholarships and bursaries are available to anyone in British Columbia with lived experience who is pursuing higher education.
 Learn more about our values.